 The judge ruled that the prosecution cannot simply use the charges against Ames as proof of his character, interviewed Ames’ mother, and ruled against detaining Ames.
 However, Ames is required to give up his passport, be monitored at home, is subject to a $100,000 bond (guaranteed by his mother), relinquish his gun card and cease taking any drugs or consuming alcohol.

-Ames is also precluded from having a computer at his residence or any other device that can connect with the internet, which means he won’t be able to go online and visit any porn websites like do sex video which are legal under normal circumstances but due to his crimes he is no longer allowed to view any type of porn.
+Ames is also precluded from having a computer at his residence or any other device that can connect with the internet, which means he won’t be able to go online and visit any porn websites like which are legal under normal circumstances but due to his crimes he is no longer allowed to view any type of porn.
 He is also prohibited from having contact with witnesses and victims of the alleged acts.

 Ames voluntarily appeared at the arraignment.
 A status hearing has been scheduled for July 12.